kubernetes/cloud-provider-openstack/docs/expose-applications-using-loadbalancer-type-service.md

 - `loadbalancer.openstack.org/floating-subnet-id`

-  This annotation is the ID of a subnet belonging to the floating network.
-This annotation is optional.
+  This annotation is the ID of a subnet belonging to the floating network, if specified, it takes precedence over `loadbalancer.openstack.org/floating-subnet`.

 - `loadbalancer.openstack.org/class`

   The name of a preconfigured class in the config file.
-The annotation of floating-subnet-id and floating-network-id won't work if you use class annotation.
+If provided, this config options included in the class section take precedence over the annotations of floating-subnet-id and floating-network-id.
 See the section below for how it works.

 - `loadbalancer.openstack.org/subnet-id`